trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   one or more source files built into one or more libraries and has assoicated tests to help define and protect the functionality provided by the software.
-  A package also typically defines a unit of documentation and testing (see `Automated testing`_).
+  A package also typically defines a unit of documentation and testing (see `TriBITS Automated Testing`_).
 A TriBITS package may or may not be broken down into multiple subpackages.
 Examples of TriBITS packages in ``TribitsExampleProject`` include ``SimpleCXX``, ``MixedLanguage`` and ``PackageWithSubpackages``.
 (Don't confuse a TriBTS "Package" with a raw